Standard monomials and invariant theory for arc spaces I: general linear group

 \subsection{Classical invariant theory}

-Classical invariant has a long history that began in the 19th century in work of Cayley, Gordan, Klein, and Hilbert.
+Classical invariant theory has a long history that began in the 19th century in work of Cayley, Gordan, Klein, and Hilbert.
 Given an algebraically closed field $K$, a reductive algebraic group $G$ over $K$, and and a finite-dimensional $G$-module $W$, the ring of invariant polynomial functions $K[W]^G$ is the main object of study.
 It is often useful to consider invariant rings $K[V]^G$, where $V=W^{\oplus p}\bigoplus {W^*}^{\oplus q}$ is the direct sum of $p$ copies of $W$ and $q$ copies of the dual $G$-module $W^*$.
 In the terminology of Weyl, a {\it first fundamental theorem of invariant theory} (FFT) for the pair $(G,W)$ is a generating set for $K[V]^G$, and a {\it second fundamental theorem} (SFT) for $(G,W)$ is a generating set for the ideal of relations among the generators of $K[V]^G$.
-When $\text{char} \ K = 0$, if $G$ is one of the classical groups and $W$ is the standard representation, the first and second fundamental theorems are due to Weyl \cite{W}.
+When $\text{char} \ K = 0$, if $G$ is one of the classical groups and $W$ is the standard representation, the FFTs and SFTs are due to Weyl \cite{W}.
 The analogous results in arbitrary characteristic were proven by de Concini and Procesi in \cite{DCP}.
-Explicit first and second fundamental theorems are in general difficult to obtain and are known only in a few other cases, such as the adjoint representations of the classical groups which is due to Procesi \cite{P}, the $7$-dimensional representation of $G_2$ and the $8$-dimensional representation of $\text{Spin}_7$, which are due to Schwarz \cite{Sc}.
+Explicit FFTs and SFTs are in general difficult to obtain and are known only in a few other cases, such as the adjoint representations of the classical groups which is due to Procesi \cite{P}, the $7$-dimensional representation of $G_2$ and the $8$-dimensional representation of $\text{Spin}_7$, which are due to Schwarz \cite{Sc}.